MaterializeInc/materialize/doc/user/content/ops/network-security/privatelink.md

 {{< note >}}
-Materialize provides a [Terraform module](https://github.com/MaterializeInc/terraform-aws-msk-privatelink) that can be used to create the Target groups for each Kafka Broker (step 1), the Network Load Balancer (step 2), the TCP listeners (step 3) and the VPC endpoint service (step 5).
+Materialize provides a [Terraform module](https://github.com/MaterializeInc/terraform-aws-msk-privatelink) that can be used to create the target groups for each Kafka broker (step 1), the network load balancer (step 2), the TCP listeners (step 3) and the VPC endpoint service (step 5).
 {{< /note >}}